Nicolas Bouliane

 What’s wrong?

-I want to use technology on for my own ends, on my own terms.
+I want to use technology on my own terms, for my own ends.
 I want calm technology that respects the boundaries that I set for it, that respects my time, my attention, my privacy and above all my consent.

 I don’t want to get sidetracked by addictive technology when I mean to sit down and do work.
 I want the computer to go back in its box when I’m done with it - like any other tool - so that I can do other things.